Roman funerary practices: Burial societies and burial grants

-The emperor Nerva supposedly introduced a burial grant of 250 (HS) for funerals of the city plebs (Rome's lower citizen class), perhaps in a one-off bid for popular support during his brief reign (96–98 AD).
+The emperor Nerva supposedly introduced a burial grant of 250 HS for funerals of the city plebs (Rome's lower citizen class), perhaps in a one-off bid for popular support during his brief reign (96–98 AD).
 Lanuvium's "Worshippers of Diana and Antinous" paid out 250 HS to heirs, to cover the basic obsequies, feast and monument for "a decent yet not very elaborate funeral".
 In Puteoli at the turn of the Late Republican era, a basic funeral cost around 100 HS, and maybe less.
 Two centuries on, a socially respectable funeral in Italy would have cost 1000 HS, and probably more.
 The highest known payout from a burial society is 2,000 HS (CIL 8.2557), in a military context.
 In most funerals, burial society payouts only covered some of the expenses involved.
 The remainder - especially the cost of burial plots and tombs - may have come from heirs, families and unofficial benefactions.
 In Lanuvium, an additional 50 HS was shared out among those at the pyre; a good turn-out of attendant mourners would reflect well on the deceased.
 The fee of 250 HS could have supported a single person's subsistence for a year.
 Constantine (reigned 306–337 AD) instituted and subsidised 950 "work stations" for the use of undertakers, grave-diggers and pall-bearers (lecticarii) throughout Constantinople, part of a project to provide the poor with free funeral services.
 Subsequent emperors expanded the system under Church management, offering free funerals and burial for all Christians, though not heretics.
 In some cases, however, these nominally free burial spaces were bought and sold by the grave-diggers as marketable commodities.

+The by-laws of one burial society are preserved by an inscription dating to 136 AD.
+Discovered at Lanuvium, the lex collegia salutaris Dianae et Antinoi ("By-laws of the Society of Diana and Antinous") details the cost of joining the society, monthly fees, regulations for the burial of members, and the schedule for the group's meetings and dinners.
+Another example at Rome was the College of Aesculapius and Hygia, founded by a wealthy woman in honor of her dead husband.
+Inscriptional evidence exists for burial societies throughout the Empire, not just in the city of Rome.